-- (a) Udenna Corporation of which total rent expense incurred in the years 2013, 2012 and 2011 amounted to P6.5 million, P6.6 million and P6.3 million, respectively.
-There is no outstanding payable as of all the years presented. - (b) Udenna Development (UDEVCO) Corporation of which total rent expense in 2013 and 2012 amounted to P28.5 million and P26.4 million, respectively and nil in 2011.
-Rental deposit for the lease amounted to P7.1 million and P7.4 million as of December 31, 2013 and 2012, respectively, and is presented as Refundable Rental Deposits under Other Non-current Assets in the consolidated statements of financial position (see Note 14). - (c) Valueleases, Inc. of which total rent expense in 2013, 2012 and 2011 amounted to P8.1 million, P20.0 million and P0.4 million, respectively.
-Refundable Rental Deposits amounted to P0.1 million as of December 31, 2013 and 2012, and is presented as part of Other Non-current Assets in the consolidated financial statements (see Note 14).
+- (a) Udenna Corporation of which total rent expense incurred in the years 2013 amounted to P6.5 million.
+There is no outstanding payable as of all the years presented. - (b) Udenna Development (UDEVCO) Corporation of which total rent expense in 2013 amounted to P28.5 million.
+Rental deposit for the lease amounted to P7.1 million as of December 31, 2013, and is presented as Refundable Rental Deposits under Other Non-current Assets in the consolidated statements of financial position (see Note 14). - (c) Valueleases, Inc. of which total rent expense in 2013 amounted to P8.1 million.
+Refundable Rental Deposits amounted to P0.1 million as of December 31, 2013, and is presented as part of Other Non-current Assets in the consolidated financial statements (see Note 14).

-The rent expenses aforementioned are presented as part of Selling and Administrative Expenses in the consolidated statements of comprehensive income (see Notes 20 and 29.3).
+The rent expenses aforementioned are presented as part of Selling and Administrative Expenses in the consolidated statement of comprehensive income (see Notes 20 and 29.3).

-25.4 Due from and Due to Related Parties
+24.4 Due from and Due to Related Parties